Parliamentary.ai

 Government Spending

-The bill requires the Secretary of State to provide sufficient funding to relevant national authorities and the CCCA to fulfil their duties.
-Specific figures are not included in the bill text itself, but it will likely lead to increased government expenditure on monitoring, enforcement, and support for clean air initiatives.
+The Bill requires the Secretary of State to provide funding to the relevant national authorities and the Citizens’ Commission for Clean Air to fulfill their duties.
+No specific figures are provided in the Bill text.

 Groups Affected

-• Secretary of State: Takes on a significant new duty to achieve and maintain clean air, requiring increased oversight and potentially substantial funding.
+• Secretary of State: Takes on a significant new responsibility for achieving and maintaining clean air, including funding requirements and reporting obligations.

-• Local Authorities: Assume a duty to achieve and maintain clean air in their areas, requiring resources and potentially changes in policy.
+• Local Authorities: Duty to achieve and maintain clean air within their areas, requiring implementation of various measures and receiving funding from central government.

-• Civil Aviation Authority (CAA), Highways England, Historic England, Natural England: Assume new or enhanced responsibilities relating to air quality.
+• Civil Aviation Authority, Highways England, Historic England, Natural England: Enhanced responsibilities to contribute to clean air maintenance.

 Full Text